Secure authentication via Quantum Physical Unclonable Functions: a review: Methodology

 where $T(A_i)$ is the reference set of article $A_i$. \item An article $A_i$ is selected for further study if it satisfies the similarity threshold condition: $Sim(A_i) \geq l$, where $l$ is the predefined acceptance threshold. \end{enumerate}

 In this review, we have selected the works of QR-QPUF \cite{experimental_qrpuf}, QPUF \cite{Mina_unitary_qpuf,MB_QPUF}, and Hybrid PUFs (HPUFs) \cite{mina_hybrid_2} as our baseline articles, as they introduce novel theoretical perspectives related to the QPUF topic.
 It is important to note a selection bias in our choice of baselines, as we primarily focus on approaches that emphasize theoretical protocol innovation.
 Furthermore, for our analysis, we have set the acceptance threshold value to $l = 0.1$.
 The outcome of the article selection is presented in Table \,\ref{tab:quantum_puf} within the Appendix, where baseline articles are highlighted in yellow, and accepted articles for review are shaded in light gray.
-To better illustrate the relationships between articles, Figure \,\ref{Fig:1} shows the co-citation network, with the article \cite{Mina_unitary_qpuf} on the left and \cite{experimental_qrpuf} on the right, each serving as a baseline reference.
+To better illustrate the relationships between articles, Figure \,\ref{Fig:1} shows a co-citation network, with the article \cite{Mina_unitary_qpuf} serving as a baseline reference.